Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/professional-services.md

 - IEEE Transactions on Communications (TCOM)
 - IEEE Transactions on Mobile Computing (TMC)
 - IEEE Transactions on Vehicular Technology (TVT)
+- IEEE Transactions on Emerging Topics in Computing (TETC)
 - IEEE Transactions on Green Communications and Networking (TGCN)
 - IEEE Transactions on Cognitive Communications and Networking (TCCN)
 - Energy Systems